manhnd52/manhnd52/README.md

 - 👋 Hi, I’m @manhnd52
-- 👀 I’m interested in **Web Development, AI**
+- 👀 I’m interested in **NLP, and Data Analysis**
-- 🌱 I’m currently learning Reponsive Web Development on FreeCodeCamp
+- 🌱 I’m currently learning Machine Learning.

 - 📫 Im a student at Hanoi University of Science And AI
 - - ⚡ Fun fact: I like learning everything, exploring the world, reading book, listening music